top of page

 This often appears in several patterns:

-• High achievement with low stability Individuals who meet external standards of success but struggle with stress, relationships, or a sense of meaning.
+• High achievement with low stability Individuals who meet external standards of success but struggle with stress, relationships, or a sense of meaning, often lacking clear, structured career goals that align external success with internal direction.

 • Comfort without direction Conditions are stable, but there is no clear sense of purpose, leading to disengagement or dissatisfaction.